James Zwerg: College and SNCC

-Zwerg attended Beloit College, where he studied sociology.
+Zwerg attended Beloit College, where he studied sociology and graduated in 1962.
 He developed an interest in civil rights from his interactions with his roommate, Robert Carter, an African-American from Georgia.

-Zwerg recalls: " I witnessed prejudice against him… we would go to a lunch counter or cafeteria and people would get up and leave the table.
+Zwerg recalled: "I witnessed prejudice against him… we would go to a lunch counter or cafeteria and people would get up and leave the table.
 I had pledged a particular fraternity and then found out that he was not allowed in the fraternity house.
 I decided that his friendship was more important than that particular fraternity, so I depledged."

 Zwerg participated in a one-semester student exchange program in January 1961 at Nashville's Fisk University, a predominantly black school.
 At Fisk, Zwerg met John Lewis, who was active in the Civil Rights Movement, and was immediately impressed with the way Lewis handled himself and his commitment to the movement.
 Lewis was a member of the Student Nonviolent Coordinating Committee (SNCC), a student organized Civil Rights activist group focused on nonviolent direct action.
 Zwerg joined SNCC and suggested that the group attend a movie.
 SNCC members explained to Zwerg that Nashville theaters were segregated.
 Zwerg began attending SNCC nonviolence workshops, often playing the angry bigot in role-play.
 His first test was to buy two movie tickets and try to walk in with a black man.
 When trying to enter the theater on February 21, 1961, Zwerg was hit with a monkey wrench and knocked unconscious.